 Due to the small size of the light bar, you don’t want to use anything too complicated.
 You’ll want to stick to images with clear silhouettes.

-If you know anyone who plays Fortnite, I have a feeling that the logo would be a good choice!
+If you know anyone who plays Fortnite or Call of Duty, I have a feeling that those logos would be a good choice!